MaSter-Pranav/MaSter-Pranav/README.md

 💻 I’m an Associate Software Developer skilled in C#, .NET Core, SQL Server, and Entity Framework.

-I have a strong foundation in Data Structures and Algorithms with additional skills in Python, Machine Learning, and Deep Learning through projects using transfer learning.
+I have a strong foundation in C#,Dot Net Core, Data Structures and Algorithms with additional skills in Python, Machine Learning, and Deep Learning through projects using transfer learning.

 🚀 Currently working on backend development with experience in building scalable web applications and system design.